Grafluxe/coding-best-practices/README.md

 simplifies future updates (while decreasing chances for bugs caused by updating logic in one place and missing it in another).

-If the logic is needed more than once in a single file, create a method *in that file* which can be executed throughout your logic.
-If the same logic is used across files or is overly complex (defined as a series of related methods), move the logic into its own file/class/module.
+For example, if logic is needed more than once in a single file, create a method *in that file* so that it can be executed repeatedly.
+If logic is needed across multiple files or is complex (defined as a series of related methods), move it into its own file/class/module.

 ## Document Your Code